 Unless you have a magic crystal ball, the best way to understand the mind of your search engine traffic is to study intent.
 Instead of taking a dogmatic, keyword-first approach to SEO, focus on user intent.
 The traffic will come when you prioritize people’s needs first.

 Of course, it’s impossible to be a mind reader; you won’t be able to see the intent behind every single query.
-If you’re having a hard time sussing out user intent or how to apply it to your campaigns, give Logical Media Group a ring.
+If you’re having a hard time understanding user intent or how to apply it to your campaigns, reach out to our SEO Team here at Logical.